-GLOBAL ENERGY EFFICIENCY AND RENEWABLE ENERGY FUND (GEEREF)
+GLOBAL ENERGY EFFICIENCY AND RENEWABLE ENERGY FUND

-GEEREF's objective is to invest in Regional Funds that invest their assets in projects and companies involved in energy efficiency and renewable energy which enhance access to clean energy in developing countries and economies in transition.
+GEEREF's objective is to invest in Regional Funds that invest their assets in projects and companies involved in energy efficiency and renewable energy, which enhance access to clean energy in developing countries and economies in transition.

-As of December 31, 2019, GEEREF had committed approximately €191 million in 14 Regional Funds, while having liquidated and realized about €6.3 million from one Regional Fund, Emerging Energy Latin America Fund II LP.
-The portfolios of the 14 Regional Funds comprise a total of 160 investments.
-Nine of these Regional Funds have begun the process of divesting.
+As of December 31, 2020, GEEREF had committed approximately €177 million in 14 Regional Funds, while having liquidated and realized about €5.8 million from one Regional Fund, Emerging Energy Latin America Fund II LP.
+The portfolios of the 14 Regional Funds comprise 180 investments.
+10 of these Regional Funds have begun the process of divesting.